 During the second quarter of 2020, the Company suspended lease payments for the months of April through June 2020 as a result of the COVID-19 pandemic.
 The Company was able to negotiate rent concessions, abatements and deferrals with landlords on a large portion of our operating leases.
-Financial Accounting Standards Board ("FASB") issued a clarification to accounting for lease concessions in response to the COVID-19 pandemic to reduce the operational challenges and complexity of lease accounting.
+FASB issued a clarification to accounting for lease concessions in response to the COVID-19 pandemic to reduce the operational challenges and complexity of lease accounting.
 The Company used the relief provisions provided by FASB and made an election to account for the lease concessions as if they were part of the original lease agreement.
-As a result of these negotiations, the Company recorded \$2.9 million of deferred rent as part of our operating lease liability as of December 27, 2020.
+As a result of these negotiations, the Company recorded \$0.6 million and \$2.9 million of deferred rent as part of our operating lease liability as of December 26, 2021 and December 27, 2020, respectively.
 The recognition of rent concessions did not have a material impact on our consolidated financial statements.